 "They feel no accountability to us at all and we put them there and we pay their salary," Brewer said of the politicians.
 "Yeah I'm a little angry about it as well as everyone out here should be."

 Brewer says he's never seen such political gridlock.

+"I don't care what kind of political affiliation you have, there's definite problems there," he argued.
 "We've got to get it straightened out.
 And it all starts at the ballot box."